techidaily/site-android-pokemon-go/source/_posts/in-2024-preparation-to-beat-giovani-in-pokemon-go-for-itel-p55plus-drfone-by-drfone-virtual-android.md

 ![virtual location 05](https://images.wondershare.com/drfone/guide/virtual-location-05.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-G7cU8dYvuI?si=JaKqRcW6qq9CDvty" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 And now you are good to have one of the strongest Pokemon on your team when fighting against Giovani.
 Leverage the Dr.Fone- Virtual Location program as it will help you ease the stress of catching stronger Pokemon remotely on your device without jailbreaking it.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9sk53d1bBhY?si=yaTeDogLb3D4dYu1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Pokémon Go Cooldown Chart On Itel P55+